Fulaich- The Festival of Flowers in Kinnaur

 Beginning in August, the Fulaich festival continues till October end.
-In some areas the festival may even be held on November.
-Every village has its own deity for celebration of this festival, besides different ways of going about it.
+In some areas, the festival may even be held on November.
+Every village has its own deity for the celebration of this festival, besides different ways of going about it.

-The zest and love of the people of Kinnaur for natural flowers is the most interesting feature of majority of festivals.
+The zest and love of the people of Kinnaur for natural flowers is the most interesting feature of the majority of festivals.
 Procurement of numerous varieties of flowers from hilltops is not an easy task.
-The great effort put in the collection of flowers is in fact indicative of the deep love the people cherish for their centuries old traditions.
+The great effort put in the collection of flowers is, in fact, indicative of the deep love the people cherish for their centuries old traditions.

 After the arduous ascent to the meadows and even spending the nights in caves the tribal eventually prepare the bouquets.
 Later the flowers in the shape of garlands are offered in the temples of village deities.